osohq/oso/docs/content/any/guides/data_filtering/_index.md

 ### Fetchers
 The other thing oso has to know to use data filtering are how to fetch data.
 These are functions that take as input a list of `Constraint` objects.
-The function is then responsible for selecting data that matches all of the constraint from the database, or an api, or wheverver the data lives.
+The function is then responsible for selecting data that matches all of the constraint from the database, or an API, or wherever the data lives.
 This is the place that data filtering integrates with your data store.

 ### Using